Long short direct indexing > White paper

 Results

-The growth-tilted long short strategy outperforms the long-only direct indexing approach on a post-tax return basis, delivering 2.51% annually compared to 1.17% for the long-only portfolio—a difference of 1.34%.
-This outperformance is driven mostly by tax efficiency.
-The long short strategy realizes substantially more harvested losses (7.76% vs. 3.06%), resulting in a tax alpha of 3.35%.
-Despite its higher transaction costs (0.11% vs. effectively 0.01%) and a financing cost of 0.50% (which the long-only strategy does not incur), the long short strategy’s enhanced tax benefits more than compensate for these implementation frictions.
+On an after-tax basis, both the growth-tilted and value-tilted long–short strategies deliver superior performance relative to a long-only direct indexing approach, with annualized after-tax excess returns of 3.00% and 2.93%, respectively, compared with 1.34% for the long-only portfolio.
+This outperformance is driven largely by tax efficiency.
+The long short strategies realize substantially more harvested losses (8.47% for growth and 8.82% for value, versus 3.09% for long-only), which translate into tax alpha of 3.64% and 3.77%, respectively.
+Despite its higher transaction costs (0.09% for growth and 0.08% for value, versus effectively 0.01% for long-only) and a financing cost of 0.50% (which the long-only strategy does not incur), the long short strategies’ enhanced tax benefits more than compensate for these implementation frictions.

 The following figure shows the mean cumulative losses harvested—as a percentage of initial capital invested—by both the long-only and long short strategies over a 10-year period.

 The bars represent the average outcome across simulation runs, while the error bars capture the standard deviation, indicating the level of variability in loss harvesting performance from one simulation to another due to different market conditions.
-By year 10, the long short strategy on average has harvested over 100% of the originally invested capital in cumulative losses, more than three times the cumulative harvest of the long-only strategy for the Russell 1000 index, which levels off near 31%.
+By year 10, the long–short strategies have harvested cumulative losses exceeding the originally invested capital—118% for the growth tilt and 120% for the value tilt—more than three times the cumulative harvest of the long-only Russell 1000 strategy, which levels off at approximately 30%.
 The results illustrate the tax-efficiency advantage of the long short strategy, which consistently harvests more capital losses each year compared to its long-only counterpart.

 The error bars (standard deviation) provide insight into how consistent these results are across different market conditions.
 While both strategies exhibit some variation, the long-only strategy shows relatively higher dispersion in later years.
 This is likely due to the declining availability of loss-harvesting opportunities over time, which makes its outcomes more dependent on the specific return path of each simulation.
 Conversely, the long short strategy maintains more stable performance, with variability increasing more gradually and remaining narrower relative to its mean.